cartwrightian/cfnassist/README.md

 * Automatically pick up values from environmental variables to use in template parameters
 * Generates diagrams of VPCs by producing [graphviz](http://www.graphviz.org/) format files
 * Manage ELB security groups by allowing you to add/remove your current IP from the current environment
+* Can send notifcations via SNS for stack CREATE or DELETE

 Usage
 -----